Today is going to be a good day folk. Why? Because it is going to be Wild Garlic Pesto day. Can I get a yum?

 - If you like your pesto chunky then whizz for a shorter time than you would if you want it smoother.

-- Transfer paste into a container and slowly drizzle in rapeseed (canola) oil mixing all the time till pesto is saturated.
-I add in about 100mls for this amount of pesto but OH happily adds in more.
+- Transfer paste into a container and slowly drizzle in olive oil mixing all the time till pesto is saturated.

 - Adjust seasoning and serve.